scot-taylor-ibm/compare-comply/batching.md

     - [Service credentials ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/cloud-object-storage/iam/service-credentials.html#service-credentials){: new_window}
     - [Bucket permissions ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/cloud-object-storage/iam/buckets.html#bucket-permissions){: new_window}

-## Creating and running a batch processing request
+## Create and run a batch processing request
 {: #post-batch}

 The `POST /v1/batches` method creates a batch request that takes all documents in a COS bucket and uses them as input documents; applies a Compare and Comply method to them; and writes the resulting output into another COS bucket.